QuKunLab/APEC/README.md

 APEC can perform fine cell type clustering on single cell chromatin accessibility data from scATAC-seq, snATAC-seq, sciATAC-seq or any other relevant experiment.
 It can also be used to control data quality, map fragment count matrices, search for important differential motifs/genes for each cell cluster, find super enhancers, and construct pseudo-time trajectory (by calling Monocle).

-**If users want to process the raw fastq data from scATAC-seq experiment, please run APEC from section 2 “Fragment count matrix”.
-If users have their own fragment count matrix from snATAC-seq, sciATAC-seq or other experiments, where each element is the number of fragments per-cell-per-peak, please skip section 2 and run APEC from section 3 “Clustering”.**
+**If users want to process the raw fastq data from scATAC-seq experiment, please run APEC from section 2 "Fragment count matrix".
+If users have their own fragment count matrix from snATAC-seq, sciATAC-seq or other experiments, where each element is the number of fragments per-cell-per-peak, please skip section 2 and run APEC from section 3 "Clustering".**

 For our example projects, most of APEC's results (including plots and dataframes) can be reproduced on a general computer system.
 For each APEC program, users can add the '-h' parameter to display an introduction to the input parameters.